MSU Billings Catalog

 www.msubillings.edu/sab

 The Student Activities Board coordinates a balanced program of cultural, social and entertainment events appropriate to the educational goals and needs of the campus community.
-The board consists of 13 selected student members and two advisors.
-Selection of board members occurs during fall and spring.
+The board consists of selected student members and an advisor.
+Selection of board members is open to all students and occurs during fall and spring.

 Upward Bound/TRIO